cmdcolin/oddgenes/README.md

 ### Programmed DNA elimination

-"While we commonly assume the genome to be largely identical across different cells of a multicellular organism, a number of species undergo a developmentally regulated elimination process by which the genome in somatic cells is reduced, while the germline genome remains intact.
+"While we commonly assume the genome to be largely identical across different cells of a multicellular organism, a number of species undergo a developmental regulated elimination process by which the genome in somatic cells is reduced, while the germline genome remains intact.
 This process, called Programmed DNA Elimination (PDE), affects a number of species including copepod crustaceans,